 Like we already discussed, Panda isn’t a charges but an algorithmic filtration system.
 Though I’m including the phrase fees because it’s more well-known to the general website owners as some kind of a fees.

-If your site’s being negatively impacted by Panda, it’s gonna easier to recover from that status than, say, something like Penguin.
+If your site’s being negatively impacted by Panda penalty, it’s gonna easier to recover from that status than, say, something like Penguin.
 Because, how quick and how well your site recovers, completely depends upon itself and not really external sites that are relating to it.

 First, let’s start with duplicate content – it can include items copied from another source about the web, many web pages of your site having the same name, content material or meta description etc.